ericoporto/ags-manual-wiki/GUI.md

 exist).

-**NOTE:** This command will not find any GUIs that are set as Non-Clickable (ie. the "Clickable" checkbox not checked).
+**NOTE:** This command will not find any GUIs that are set as Non-Clickable (i.e. the "Clickable" checkbox not checked).

 Example: